CBT & EMDR

 - Body image difficulties

 I am also a qualified supervisor and have provided clinical supervision to individual therapists and groups, from trainees to more experienced therapists.
 I am a teacher, tutor, and clinical supervisor on two IAPT courses at the University of Sheffield: The Postgraduate Diploma in High Intensity Psychological Interventions, which trains future CBT Therapists, and the Postgraduate Certificate in Low Intensity Psychological Interventions, which trains future Psychological Wellbeing Practitioners (PWPs).
-Furthermore, I am a trained assessor of Knowledge, Skills & Attitudes (KSA) portfolios and assist with the selection of trainees.
+I am also a teacher on the Postgraduate Diploma in Mental Health Practice in Education Settings, which trains Education Mental Health Practitioners (EMHPs) working within schools helping children of all ages.
+Furthermore, I am the Programme Director for the Postgraduate Certificate in Clinical Supervision.

 I have enjoyed delivering workshops and career talks to local universities and to the public.
 I also acted as a discussant for a symposium on ‘IAPT and Primary Care’ and delivered a workshop at the 2019 BABCP national conference.
 The title of the workshop was ‘Maximising your effectiveness as a CBT Therapist’.
 Indeed, spreading the word of CBT and that mental health matters is something I am very passionate about.